| Previous Page | Next Page | Index

 Taken : 10 Oct 1799 ;

-Disposal Details : Wrecked on the coast of Sicily, Mediterranean crew saved.
+Disposal Details : Wrecked on the SW coast of Sicily, crew saved and put on board the Kent, 74.
 Captain Spelman Swaine

 10 Oct 1799 the frigate Crescent captured the French vessel Arethuse, later purchased into the Service as the sloop Raven.

 2 Jan 1801 departed Plymouth on a cruise the Raven, of 18 guns, Captain Saunders.

 19 Jan 1801 departed Falmouth on a cruise.

 27 Jan 1801 arrived Falmouth Unity's Hope, Senboe, bound from Trieste to Altona, sent in by the Raven.

 3 Feb 1801 sent into Plymouth the following detained Danish merchantmen, viz. the Twee Gebroeders, of Altona, Vandertook, master, laden with salt, from Noirmoutier, for Altona.